neumino/neumino.github.io/movies.md

-### Into the Dark: They Come Knocking
+### I Am Mother
-*Released on 2019-06-07, vote average 3*
+*Released on 2019-06-07, vote average 6.6*

-After losing his wife to cancer, a father takes his two daughters on a road trip where he finds his family in the crosshairs of terrifying supernatural entities.
+A teenage girl is raised underground by a robot &#34;Mother&#34;, designed to repopulate the earth following an extinction event.
+But their unique bond is threatened when an inexplicable stranger arrives with alarming news.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/H1Q5yetmWmQ?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/N5BKctcZxrM?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>